 Like all Delta Sky Clubs, there are a few ways to get into the lounge.

 The easiest way is with the Platinum Card® from American Express – not the co-branded Delta version.
 This card opens more lounge doors than any premium credit card on the market.
 So long as you’re flying Delta that day, you can just show your Platinum card, boarding pass, and get in.
-You can bring additional guests, but it will cost you: Each guest costs $39 (terms apply).
+You can bring additional guests, but it will cost you: After a hike in February 2023, each guest costs $50..

 Click Here to learn more about the Platinum Card from American Express.

 You can also get into the Sky Club for free if you’ve got Delta’s top co-branded credit card, the Delta SkyMiles® Reserve American Express Card (terms apply).
 Much like the Platinum card, you can enter any Sky Club for free so long as you’re flying Delta that day.
 Reserve cardholders also get two, one-time guest passes each year – after that, you’ll have to pay $50 per guest.

 And even cardholders with one of Delta’s lesser co-branded cards can get in – for a fee.
 If you’ve got the Delta SkyMiles® Platinum American Express Card, you can enter any Delta Sky Club when you’re flying Delta that day by paying $50 (terms apply).
 Unfortunately, flyers with the Delta SkyMiles® Gold American Express Card can no longer buy their way into the Sky Club.
 No matter which card you have, you need to be flying Delta that day to get in.

 Read our guide to getting into Delta Sky Clubs.